SU-SWS/hai-annual-report/README.md

 1. Copy the `netlify.toml` and `lambda/.gitkeep` files from the most recent year's branch.
 1. Create a new `/public` directory and copy the new site files in.
 1. Push up the site.
-1. In Netlify, change the deploy branch.
+1. When ready to launch, change the Production branch to the new year's branch in Netlify.